Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Hell-Ow’s!
 Eve is NOT a kid’s holiday!” the little minion snaps back, taking the care to still put the dramatized emphasis on the “Ow’s!” in ‘All Hell-Ow’s!
 Eve’.

 Sapper Minion just gives a slight nod, as if confirming his suspicions.
 “Got it, well I was coming over here to tell you to get the hell outta the munitions shack.
-I don’t trust you to live in there and not blow up absolutely everything in there.”
+I don’t trust you to live in there and not blow it up – shit’s a pain to get.”

 Unhinged Super Maniac Minion ALPHA X scoffs with a slighted pride.
 He leans up to do his best to stand on the slant hillside of slippery mud.
 As is natural for him and his title as the most unhinged of minions, he begins wriggling at his feet in high-energy mockery: “Well what are you gonna do about it, huh?
 What’s the plan you absolute idiot, fucking loser… you gay bumbling asshole bitchass lit-“